HundredMinus1/image-generator/README.md

-# Membership Card Generator
+# Membership Card Automation
-This Python program generates membership cards by overlaying text onto images.
+This Python program automatically generates membership cards by overlaying text onto images.
 It uses data from a CSV file and allows for customization of the text's position, font, and color.

 ## Features
 Customizable Text Overlay: Add names, roles, emails, and numbers to images in customizable positions.